peeveen/karaokemanager/README.md

 - Writes the current list of singers to a file for the [SingersQueue plugin](https://github.com/peeveen/gen_singersQueue) to display.
 - Not just karaoke!
 There are also commands for adding non-karaoke music tracks to a playlist, for the [AutoDJ plugin](https://github.com/peeveen/gen_autoDJ) to play in-between singers.

+# Installation

+Just run 'pip install karaokemanager'.

+# To run it

+- First, install a driver! (see below)
+- Copy the [YAML template](.template.yaml) to ".yaml", and modify it with your own settings.
+- Then just run `py -m karaokemanager`
+- If you hate the config filename, rename it, and provide it as an argument to the program, e.g. `py -m karaokemanager renamed_file.yml`

 # Drivers

 This utility was created so that it could work with any karaoke player.
 For it to "drive" the player, you need to provide it with a driver.

 Currently, one driver exists, for Winamp, the 90s music player for Windows.
+There are currently no drivers for any Linux apps.
+If you know of a useable Linux karaoke app, I'm all ears.

-If you want to use that driver, you should install it first with `pip`.
+Anyway, if you want to use the Winamp driver, you should install it first with `pip`.

 - [PyPI link](https://pypi.org/project/karaokemanagerwinampdriver/)
 - [GitHub link](https://github.com/peeveen/karaokemanagerwinampdriver)